SathyaBhat/sathyasays.com/content/posts/2022-05-self-hosting-freshrss-fly-io-free.md

 * FreshRSS extensions need to be available on `/var/www/FreshRSS/extensions`, however - Fly.io doesn't support having [same mount for mulitple directories](https://community.fly.io/t/mount-multiple-destinations-to-the-same-source-volume/5298), or having [multiple mounts](https://community.fly.io/t/multiple-mounts-in-one-app/4701).
     * Trying to mount just `/var/www/FreshRSS` caused the microVM to throw kernel panics, mainly because the underlying Docker container expects _something_ there - probably the webserver config and mounting an empty VM causes errors
-    * You could try to play with Fly's internal networking, including [setting up a wireguard tunnel](https://community.fly.io/t/how-to-copy-files-off-a-vm/1651/13), but I didn't try
+    * You could try to play with Fly's internal networking, including [setting up a wireguard tunnel](https://community.fly.io/t/how-to-copy-files-off-a-vm/1651/13), but I didn't try.
     * Another icky way is to build a custom Dockerfile copying the required extensions into the image during the build step..
 * I haven't run this for long, will update if I run into issues